rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/CPU_Architecture.md

 ## Broadcast

-Bus used to carry signals to many different devices
+Bus used to carry signals to many devices

 ## Bus Interface Bridges